-In providing technical assistance to districts and schools, as well as in all grant application requirements, AOE prioritizes an equity lens.
-In this context, we will be requiring districts who receive grant funds to monitor outcomes broken down by historically marginalized student populations, to the best of their ability.
-This requirement tracks well with a current AOE-sponsored initiative focused on ensuring data literacy across all districts in Vermont.
-Much of the work in that sphere is training local educator teams how to effectively discern patterns across different groups of students in order to best tailor subsequent interventions.
+In providing technical assistance to districts and schools, as well as in all grant application requirements, the AOE prioritizes an equity lens.
+In this context, we are requiring districts who receive grant funds to monitor outcomes broken down by historically marginalized student populations, to the best of their ability.
+This requirement tracks well with a recent AOEsponsored initiative focused on ensuring data literacy across all districts in Vermont.
+Much of the work in that sphere is training local educator teams how to effectively discern patterns across different groups of students to best tailor subsequent interventions.
 Similarly, we will be working with grantees to not only report on the impact of their interventions for certain groups of students, but also on how this information will inform the subsequent phases of their work.